 The course covers pure mathematics which extends algebra, trigonometry and transformations covered at GCSE.
 New topics such as logarithms, differentiation and integration are included.
 Applications of mathematics to model situations and to solve problems in a variety of contexts are learnt in the statistics and mechanics part of the course.

-- Grade 7 or A preferred.
-Students with grade 6 or B may be considered according to their GCSE profile.
+- Grade 7 in Maths preferred.
+Students with grade 6 may be considered according to their GCSE profile.

 - Please click here to see grades conversions in line with the new grading system.

 - Examination - 100%